 Stig Sjursen is VP for Big Data & Analytics at Orkla.
 He says that the company immediately got its act together as Covid hit.
 Being a major supplier of food, cleaning and hygiene products, Orkla’s focus has been on securing stable, uninterrupted operations.

 From a supply chain point of view, Orkla has been challenged by many local systems.
 More than 50 different ERP systems are now being consolidated into two systems.
 Acknowledging the value of data, preferable high-quality master data, as the most fundamental piece has been essential.
 It is now treated as an important asset across the value chain.
 Reliable data is also the foundation for AI and new insights.

-Stig, together with a data management team and an analytics team, have put great emphasis on collecting and combining data across the complex supply chain.
-They have also “demystified machine learning and artificial intelligence” and are using embedded solutions from the ERP vendors.
+Stig, together with a data management team and an analytics team, has put great emphasis on collecting and combining data across the complex supply chain.
+They have also “demystified machine learning and artificial intelligence” and are using embedded solutions from ERP vendors.
 Orkla also runs a few IoT pilots.

 Finally, Cognizant and Microsoft would like to offer a 1-day free workshop to discuss your situation.